 This Westie Poodle mix is typically not aggressive, so it blends very well with other pets.
 It loves having a playmate!
-However, this hybrid still has a high prey drive, so it would be best to watch them, especially if there are other small animals in your household.
+However, this hybrid still has a high prey drive, so it would be best to watch them, especially if other small animals are in your household.
 In addition, note that it is also not that friendly to cats.

 Intelligence and Trainability

 Westiepoos are clever, which makes them easy to train.
 They can also pick up and memorize commands faster than other breeds; however, owners must have prior dog experience as they can get stubborn.
 A friendly approach would be the best way to train this hybrid since they get uninterested in harsh training techniques.
 Food treats and affection are necessary!

 Experts believe that early socialization and obedience training are the keys to bringing out the best in this mixed breed.
 At the same time, crate training is the best solution since house training can be a struggle.
 Establishing yourself as their pack leader during their first months in a new home is also essential.
 Nonetheless, Westiepoos respond well to training as they are intelligent; however, you must follow consistency, patience, and fairness.